gitter-badger/hibbitts-design-org/pages/blog/2015-11-26-standard-vs-flipped-LMS/post.md

         - Traditional-LMS
 ---

 In a recent discussion the question of how a traditional LMS implementation compares to a [flipped LMS](../redefining-a-flipped-lms-approach) was asked.
-Here are my initial thoughts so far, based on my experiences with several institutional LMS's and using the flat-file CMS [Grav](http://www.getgrav.org) in a flipped-LMS approach:
+Here are my initial thoughts so far, based on my experiences with several institutional LMSs and using the flat-file CMS [Grav](http://www.getgrav.org) in a flipped-LMS approach:

 |Traditional LMS Implementation &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Flipped-LMS Approach |
 |:------------- |:-------------